 Securing cloud-based service accounts

-There are three types of service accounts native to Azure Active Directory: Managed identities, service principals, and user-based service accounts.
+There are three types of service accounts native to Microsoft Entra ID: Managed identities, service principals, and user-based service accounts.
 Service accounts are a special type of account that is intended to represent a non-human entity such as an application, API, or other service.
 These entities operate within the security context provided by the service account.

 For services hosted in Azure, we recommend using a managed identity if possible, and a service principal if not.
-Managed identities can’t be used for services hosted outside of Azure.
+Managed identities can't be used for services hosted outside of Azure.
 In that case, we recommend a service principal.
 If you can use a managed identity or a service principal, do so.
-We recommend that you not use an Azure Active Directory user account as a service account.
+We recommend that you not use a Microsoft Entra user account as a service account.
 See the following table for a summary.

 |Service hosting||Managed identity||Service principal||Azure user account|

 supports a Managed Identity.

 |Service is not hosted in Azure.||No||Yes.
 Recommended.||Not recommended.|